ZJZAC/awesome-deep-model-IP-protection/README.md

 5. [BlackMarks: Blackbox Multibit Watermarking for Deep Neural Networks](https://arxiv.org/pdf/1904.00344.pdf)： The first end-toend multi-bit watermarking framework ; Given the owner’s watermark signature (a binary string), a set of key image and label pairs are designed using targeted adversarial attacks; provide evaluation method | [BibTex](): chen2019blackmarks | Chen et al, 2019.4

+6. [TAFA: A Task-Agnostic Fingerprinting Algorithm for Neural Networks](https://link.springer.com/chapter/10.1007/978-3-030-88418-5_26): 对抗样本做水印的拓展，TAFA enables model fingerprinting for DNNs on a variety of downstream tasks including but not limited to classification, regression and generative  modeling, with no assumption on training data access. | Pan et al, *European Symposium on Research in Computer Security 2021 (B类)*

 ## Clean image & Wrong Label
 1. [Robust Watermarking of Neural Network with Exponential Weighting](https://arxiv.org/pdf/1901.06151.pdf)：using original training data with wrong label as triggers; increase the weight value exponentially so that model modification cannot change the prediction behavior of samples (including key samples) before and after model modification; introduce query modification attack, namely, pre-processing to query | [BibTex](): namba2019robust |  et al, *Proceedings of the 2019 ACM Asia Conference on Computer and Communications Security (AisaCCS)* 2019